We think this movie stands out for:

 What parents need to know

 Parents need to know that Fighting with My Family is a fact-based dramedy about a wrestling family from Norwich, England.
 Based on the life of WWE superstar Paige, it centers on Raya (Florence Pugh) and her brother, Zak (Jack Lowden), who were raised by hard-living wrestler parents (Lena Headey, Nick Frost) and aspire to join the WWE.
-Expect some racy humor, a fair bit of strong language (including both British slang and words like "s--t," "d--k," "c--k," and more), minor teen drug dealing, and skimpy outfits.
+Expect some racy humor, a fair bit of strong language (including both British slang and words like "s--t," "d--k," "c--k," and more), minor teen drug dealing, background smoking, and skimpy outfits.
 There's also a lot of pro wrestling action (including staged face smashes, chokes, throws, kicks, etc.), as well as more realistic fighting that happens outside the ring.
 Underneath the rough stuff, though, are strong messages about courage, perseverance, and familial loyalty and support.
 Writer-director Stephen Merchant also co-stars, along with Dwayne "The Rock" Johnson and Vince Vaughn.

 - Parents say